cvilas/LabMonkey/README.md

-MonkeyUI
+LabMonkey
 ========

-GUI for the Lab Monkey robotic arm
+GUI and remote console bits for the Lab Monkey robotic arm